EVENT CANCELLATION NOTICE

 Mark Barden is the father of Daniel Barden, one of 20 first-graders murdered at Sandy Hook Elementary School along with six educators.
 Mark has dedicated himself to bringing people together to find sensible solutions that will prevent future tragedies and spare other families the pain of losing a child to gun violence.
 As managing director, Mark leads and manages the organization with Nicole Hockley.
 Mark focuses on policy and outreach efforts for Sandy Hook Promise (SHP) and frequently serves as a spokesperson for the organization.

-Nicole Hockley is the mother of Dylan Hockley, who was killed at Sandy Hook Elementary School, and Managing Director of Sandy Hook Promise (SHP), a national gun violence prevention non-profit that delivers prevention programs to schools around the country, free of cost.
+Nicole Hockley is the mother of Dylan Hockley, who was killed at Sandy Hook Elementary School, and managing director of Sandy Hook Promise (SHP), a national gun violence prevention nonprofit that delivers prevention programs to schools around the country, free of cost.
 Nicole joined SHP in January of 2013, just weeks after the tragedy.
-She has given multiple TEDx talks on gun safety and knowing the signs of someone who may be in crisis, or planning violence toward themselves or others, as well as dozens of speaking engagements and trainings at schools around the country.
+She has given multiple TEDx talks on gun safety and knowing the signs of someone who may be in crisis or planning violence toward themselves or others.
+She's also done dozens of speaking engagements and trainings at schools around the country.
 She works to ensure that no other parents will have to endure the pain of losing a child to preventable gun violence.

 Additional speakers to be announced!

 Who Should Attend?

 - SAVE Promise Clubs

 - Best practices for leading and sustaining Say Something and Start With Hello